HolyGolf/ThirstForWater/README.md

   #Water indicator above the toolbar. (true/false)
 Minimalismbar: false
   #Action bar in the style of minimalism "-------------------"
+Messages: true
+  #Mesaage if the water indicator is off
 LowWaterMessage: You need to drink!
   #Message if the water indicator is off and the player is running out of water.
 HighWaterMessage: You don't want to drink anymore.